Today's Articles

 In 1924, Anderson helped organize a dinner at the Civic Club, attended by such notable authors as W.E.B.
 Du Bois, Jean Toomer, Countee Cullen, and Langston Hughes, that helped launch the Harlem Renaissance.
 Later that year, she helped Du Bois found the “Krigwa Players,” a company of Black actors performing plays by Black authors; it was based at the 135th Street Public Library, where Anderson worked.

 The “Krigwa Players” evolved into the “Negro Experimental Theatre” (also known as the” Harlem Experimental Theatre”), which in 1931 produced Anderson's one-act play “Climbing Jacob's Ladder,” about a lynching that happened while people prayed in church.
 The next year, the theatre produced her one-act play "Underground, "about the Underground Railroad.
 Both plays were written under her pseudonym.
-The Negro Experimental Theatre served as an inspiration to little theatre groups around the country, and it was especially influential in encouraging serious Black theatre and Black playwrights.
+The Negro Experimental Theatre served as an inspiration to little theatre groups around the country, and it was incredibly influential in encouraging serious Black theatre and Black playwrights.

 Anderson also co-edited the Chronology of African Americans in New York, 1621-1966 (1971; with Ethel Ray Nance).
 Regina Anderson died on February 5, 1993.